BYU-ODH/native-news/README.md

 # native-news
-Repository for work related to Mike Taylor's native newspaper project.
+Repository for work related to Mike Taylor and Rebecca Ballard's "Native Newspaper" project.

 ## Order of operations